A variation of the Self-Imposed Challenge

 - Other than in generation V, Pokémon is actually easier on a Solo Pokemon Run, since an over-leveled starter (or virtually any Pokemon) with a sufficiently versatile move set can overwhelm pretty much anything.
 Type disadvantages cease to matter when you're thirty levels higher than anything else.
 The only hitch is that you'll probably need a few PP-restoring items for the Elite Four, and a second or third Pokémon whose only purpose is to hold mandatory HM moves (no starter Pokemon can learn all the required ones anyway).
 Generation V features an Anti-Grinding system (which reduces the experience gained if your Mon is below the enemy's level, penalizing it more the bigger the difference), making such a run harder to achieve in those games.
 However, this didn't return for generation VI, making a solo Pokémon run easy once more.
 In fact, in Pokémon X and Y there's a place where you can grind your 'mon all the way up to Level 100 before the second gym (and get mountains of cash while you're at it), making the rest of the game from that point onward a complete joke.

 - A popular method of establishing exactly how broken the Arcane Warrior class is in Dragon Age: Origins.
 It's also possible, but more difficult, with a stealth-based Rogue.

 - Extremely common in the Fallout series, especially Fallout 1.
 This is mostly because party NPCs in the first game did not level up and were liabilities due to friendly fire and obstructing doors or corridors.
 In fact, it is actually EASIER to complete the original games without help since "companions" had a notorious tendecy of shooting you accidentally, screwing up quest triggers, and dying for no inexplicable reason.
-Dogmeat was especially bad, as it was a challenge to get his limited AI to avoid being fried by door lasers.
+Dogmeat was especially bad, as it was a challenge to get his limited AI to avoid being fried by door lasers - to the point that the second game reveals he canonically died to one.